Code-Institute-Submissions/Ndanema98-ConsoleHQ/README.md

  # Testing
  - ## Automated
   - I have created some python files which automatically test my models.py, my forms.py, my views.py, my contexts.py and my utils.py in my different applications.
+These tests examine various aspects of the application, including user profiles, products, reviews, newsletters, and orders.
+They observe how the application responds to different scenarios, like user interactions and data inputs.
+These tests are crucial for making sure the app works correctly and doesn't have problems.
+By mimicking how users would interact with the app, these tests catch and fix any potential problems early on.
+This approach makes the app stronger and more dependable.

  - ## Manual
    - This website has been tested using three different browsers (Google Chrome, Firefox, Safari) and I can confirm that it works.